 How Often Should the Drain Hose Be Cleaned?

-You should clean the drain hose every three to six months, and sooner if you notice clogs, slime, or slow draining.
-You’ll keep it flowing smoothly by flushing it with warm water regularly.
+You should clean the drain hose every three to six months, and sooner if you notice clogs, slime, musty odors, or slow draining.
+You’ll keep it flowing smoothly by flushing it with warm water regularly and checking that the hose is not kinked or pinched.

 Can a Drain Feed Dehumidifier Run in Freezing Temperatures?

-Yes, but you shouldn’t run it in freezing temperatures unless you keep the unit and drain line above 32°F. You’ll risk ice blockage, poor drainage, and damage, so check the manufacturer’s minimum operating range.
+Yes, but you shouldn’t run it in freezing temperatures unless the unit and drain line are rated for those conditions and kept above the manufacturer’s minimum operating range.
+You can risk ice blockage, poor drainage, and damage, so check the product manual before using any dehumidifier in a cold garage, crawlspace, or basement.

 What Hose Length Works Best for Continuous Drainage?